fkooman/put/README.md

 # PHP Unit Testing For the Insane

-So, after attending a presenation on PHP and mocking I started evaluating whether or not I actually need PHPUnit.
+So, after attending a presentation on PHP and mocking I started evaluating whether or not I actually need PHPUnit.
 It seems the only functions I use are `assertSame()`, `fail()` and `ok()` for running my tests.
 That seems hardly enough justification for having PHPUnit as a (development) dependency.